foojoowee/piano-deploy/README.md

 This mini-project is a simple piano simulator, with 21 keys ranging from F2 to E5.
 This project is built using vite + react with some free licensed audio files for the notes.
-Currently the app is not supported on mobile.

 Usage: